 Assigning licenses ensures that your client’s users have mailboxes on the cloud.
 This will allow you to migrate data from their on-premises mailboxes.

-- Navigate to the Active Users page from the Office 365 Admin Center (you can also select Active users from the Users menu).
+- Navigate to the Active Users page from the Microsoft 365 Admin Center (you can also select Active users from the Users menu).

 - Select Edit from the Product licenses

 - Use the toggle button to switch the license to On for the desired user(s).

 NOTE: All services associated with the license are turned on for users.
 Use the toggle button to turn off any services you don’t want to assign.

 Migrate user mailbox content